Qhucy/ClickCommands/README.md

   - **/clickcommands info**: Shows information about the click commands block you're looking at.
   - **/clickcommands add [command]**: Adds a click command to the block you're looking at.
     - Add **-console** at the end to execute the command from console, or **-player** by a player.
-    - Add **-rightclick** at the end to activate the click command from a right click, **-leftclick** from a left click, or **-bothclicks** from either right or left click.
+    - Add **-rightclick** at the end to activate the click command from a right click, **-leftclick** from a left click.
     - Add **-jump** at the end to activate the click command from jumping.
     - Add **-cooldown [time]** at the end to set cooldown on using this click commands block.
 By default this is per-player.
     - Add **-cooldowntype [type]** at the end to change the type of cooldown it is.
 Options are **player**, **global**, and **none**.
     - Add **-block [block]** at the end to make this command activate only when the block at this location is a certain type.
 If this isn't an option, it will work on all block types.
     - Add **weight [number]** at the end to give this command a permission weight.
 Only players with this weight permission can use the command.
-    - Example: **/clickcommands add broadcast Hello World! -console -bothclicks -jump -playercooldown 10seconds**.
+    - Example: **/clickcommands add broadcast Hello World! -console -rightclick -jump -playercooldown 10seconds**.
   - **/clickcommands clear**: Clears all commands to the click command block you're looking at.
   - **/clickcommands remove [number/command]**: Removes a certain command from the click command block you're looking at.
     - Example: **/clickcommands remove 1**, **/clickcommands remove Hello World!**.